Service95: History

-Service95 is a lifestyle newsletter that covers fashion, beauty, the arts, politics, global issues, insights into Lipa's life as well as travel, music, food and book recommendations.
-It includes articles from celebrities as well as social commentary, comedic features and recommendations including late-night snacks, hotspots, up-and-coming artists, grassroots activists, and travel tips.
-The newsletter is intended to give young people the tools to make a difference, because for them the news can be quite intense and older individuals may want to help but don't know how.
+Service95 is a global editorial platform curating content from lifestyle, fashion, culture, travel, and activism, insights into Lipa's life as well as lists on everything from the latest creatives, music, food and book recommendations.
 Lipa also intended to broaden the types and scopes of stories one might read.
 She mentioned that the newsletter is all about accessibility, meaning that the idea behind it is sharing information and helping one another.
 Some issues focus on a single story, giving it space to breathe while others will pair lighthearted features with hard-hitting reporting.
 Lipa teased that the newsletter would include "everything from underground galleries in Brazil, to little-known diners in Louisiana and the best manicurists in Lagos" as well as "her favourite tucked-away hotel in Paris, to the best spot for dumplings in the 11th arrondissement, to the playlist she made to listen to on the flight home".
-Every issue includes a personal letter from Lipa that mentions where she is in the world and her tips on what she's been doing.
-Service95 is published by Studio 2054 Productions and is based in London, UK.
-It is sent to subscribers via email and is available in Albanian, Arabic, English, French, German, Indonesian, Italian, Japanese, Korean, Portuguese, Russian and Spanish.
-A website is set to be launched where users can search for recommendations and articles.
-Lipa described it as an extension to the photo dumps she posts on Instagram.
-The first issue was scheduled for January 2022 but launched on 3 February 2022.
+Every issue includes a personal letter from Lipa that mentions where she is in the world and her tips on what she has been doing, her favourite spots and latest obsessions in culture.
+The first issue launched on 3 February 2022.

 In the first issue, Lipa gave an update on her Future Nostalgia Tour and the Dua Lipa: At Your Service podcast while mentioning her five favourite restaurants in London.
 There were articles on amapiano, a house music subgenre emerging in South Africa, a feature on Sinéad Burke about her work designing things to be more accessible for more diverse individuals, one on a Hong Kong-based, all-female roller derby crew and one on a Paris-based homeware store.